rescalantes/tone-mapped-broccoli/README.md

 # tone-mapped-broccoli
+#HDR Processing tool:
-HDR Processing tool: Final project for the Digital Image Processing course, Universidad Central de Venezuela
+Final project for the Digital Image Processing course, at the Science Faculty of Universidad Central de Venezuela